mirage/ocaml-git/README.md

 ## ocaml-git

-Pure OCaml low-level bindings to Git -- Guaranteed no C inside.
+Pure OCaml low-level implementation of Git -- Guaranteed no C inside.

 Support for on-disk and in-memory Git stores.
 Can read and write all the Git objects: the usual blobs, trees, commits and tags but also